Do email popups really work?

 Here’s an illustration on WeekEndFlights:

 The call-to-action is the other half of your popup copy.

-Here are a few examples of compelling call-to-actions:
+Here are a few examples of compelling calls-to-action:

-Design is the last step of the process.
-You’re almost there!
+Designing your popup is the last step of the process.

 Google has shared precise guidelines on the matter.
 If you want to avoid an SEO penalty, your popup shouldn’t prevent your visitors from accessing the main content of the page.
 In other words, it shouldn’t be too large.